Board of Trustees Responsibilities

 Morningstar Funds Trust

 Morningstar Funds Trust is registered with the Securities and Exchange Commission as an open-end management investment company under the Investment Company Act of 1940, as amended.
 The Morningstar Funds Trust consists of nine (9) segregated portfolios each having their own investment objectives (i.e., a series fund, each referred to hereafter as “Morningstar Fund,” collectively as “Morningstar Funds”).
 Morningstar Funds Trust is structured as a managers-of-managers fund with Morningstar Investment Management LLC serving as the primary investment advisor with each Morningstar Fund having one or more subadvisors.
-Morningstar Funds Trust is only available through the Morningstar Managed Portfolios advisory service.
+Morningstar Funds Trust is available through investment programs provided by financial institutions including the Morningstar Managed Portfolios advisory service.
 Important information on Morningstar Funds including its prospectus can be found here.

 Statement of Shareholder Rights